 Through the generosity of our community, the Foundation contributed over $300,000 to help the Bartlesville Public Schools implement four phases of the District’s Project Lead the Way Elementary STEM curriculum since 2016.

 We appreciate the community’s generous support of this innovative initiative.

 In 2018-2019 the Foundation raised $100,000 to maintain and expand the District’s Elementary STEM curriculum.
 Funds support the implementation of computer science, biomedical, engineering pathways in all K-5 classrooms).
 This program gives students in our public schools the opportunity to engage in STEM activities from K-12th grade.

 In 2017-2018, the Foundation raised $115,000 to expand the District’s Elementary STEM curriculum.
 Funds raised will support the maintenance of the current program (computer science modules for all K-5 classrooms) and the expansion of the curriculum to include biomedical and engineering modules.
 Learn more.

 In 2016-2017, the Foundation contributed $85,071 to the Elementary STEM Initiative.
 The Foundation raised over $44,000 in community donations and matched $41,000 from its endowment.
 Additional info.

-To contribute to the STEM initiative, mail a check payable to “Bartlesville Public Schools Foundation” to our office at 1100 S. Jennings, Bartlesville, OK 74003 and note “STEM” in the memo line; donate online by credit card; or contact our executive director, Blair Ellis at 918-336-8600, ext 3523 to make other arrangements.
+Despite providing see money for these programs, there are continuing costs and additional innovative projects that our donors can support upon request.
+To contribute to any of these initiatives, mail a check payable to “Bartlesville Public Schools Foundation” to our office at 1100 S. Jennings, Bartlesville, OK 74003 and note the initiative in the memo line or indicate your funding preference in a letter; donate online by credit card or paypal; or contact our executive director, Blair Ellis at 918-336-8600, ext 3523 to make other arrangements.